2025–26 Nemzeti Bajnokság I

-The 2025–26 Nemzeti Bajnokság I (also known as 2025–26 Fizz Liga), also known as NB I, is the 127th season of top-tier football in Hungary.
+The 2025–26 Nemzeti Bajnokság I (also known as 2025–26 Fizz Liga), also known as NB I, was the 127th season of top-tier football in Hungary.
 The league was officially named OTP Bank's webshop subsidiary for sponsorship reasons.
-Ferencváros are the 7-time defending champions.
+Ferencváros were the 7-time defending champions.

 Teams

 Changes

-Twelve teams compete in the league – the top ten teams from the previous season and the two teams promoted from the Nemzeti Bajnokság II.
-The promoted teams are Kisvárda which returned to the top tier after a year absence and Kazincbarcika who will play in top tier for the first time in history for this season.
+Twelve teams competed in the league – the top ten teams from the previous season and the two teams promoted from the Nemzeti Bajnokság II.
+The promoted teams are Kisvárda which returned to the top tier after a year absence and Kazincbarcika who played in top tier for the first time in history for this season.
 They replaced Fehérvár and Kecskemét, who were relegated to the Nemzeti Bajnokság II after respective spells of twenty-five and three years in the top flight.

 Stadium and locations

 Note: Table lists in alphabetical order.